 A causal relationship describing the propagation of errors (one error leading to another) throughout the system.

-Figure 9.17 - ErrorPropagation
+Figure 9.18 - ErrorPropagation

-toError : DysfunctionalEvent[0..]
-The successor error. (member end of ErrorPropagation fromError : DysfunctionalEvent[0..]

-The predecessor error. (member end of ErrorPropagation
+toError : DysfunctionalEvent[0..]The successor error.(member end of ErrorPropagation association, redefines to)The predecessor error.fromError : DysfunctionalEvent[0..]The predecessor error.(member end of ErrorPropagation association, redefines from)The predecessor error.

 ErrorRealization